ProSieben Maxx

-ProSieben Maxx is a German free-to-air channel owned by ProSiebenSat.1.
+ProSieben Maxx ([pʁoː.ˈziːbn̩ maks], "ProSeven Maxx") is a German free-to-air channel owned by ProSiebenSat.1, being the sixth overall.

+History

+On 30 July 2013 ProSieben Maxx received a DVB-T broadcasting licence for the region of Munich.
+On 13 August 2013, the channel began test broadcasts on these frequencies with some program trailers.

 The channel started broadcasting on 3 September 2013 with the movie Captain America: The First Avenger at 8:15 p.m.
-On 30 July 2013 ProSieben Maxx received a DVB-T broadcasting licence for the region of Munich.
-On 13 August 2013 the channel started a test program on these frequencies and broadcast some program trailers.
-It is ProSiebenSat.1's sixth channel.

 Programming

 Prime time

 The channel mainly targets male viewers aged between 30 and 59.
 Some series like Episodes, Homeland and House of Cards are shown in the original English-language version with German subtitles.
 No payment is required needed the original versions.
 ProSieben Maxx also broadcasts some movies, mostly on Thursdays.
 These movies are repeated a few hours later, not in English but instead dubbed into German.

 Daytime

 On 26 June 2013, ProSieben Maxx announced that it would broadcast programmes for kids and teens during the day.
 Later in the evening, the channel broadcasts programmes for the channel's main target group.
 The CEO of ProSieben Maxx, René Carl, told the German online magazine DWDL.de, that they would cooperate with m4e Entertainment & Mainstream Media to show anime and cartoon series up to eight to nine hours per day.